heleneshaikh/converter/README.md

 # Converter
 This is a Symfony 4 project for my job application at Inventis.

-## Setup
+## Run the project with these 2 commands
+`composer install` to install the dependencies.

-Use `php bin/console server:run` to run the Symfony server.
+`php bin/console server:run` to run the Symfony server.

-The project uses Webpack Encore:
+###Modify assets:

 `yarn watch` to enable file watching